glowingmoth/SinkingFund/README.md

 ## Help/Documentation

 ## Known issues
-Still need to implement the removinf of items feature.
+Still need to implement the removing of items feature.
+For now the user can edit/remove through the json file :)